DETROIT -- Marco Scutaro does not have to dream anymore, because he just lived one in 16 wondrous playoff games.

 There were many heroes for the Giants in this run -- Pablo Sandoval was the Series MVP, the starting pitchers were incredible, Buster Posey hit a key home run Sunday, Tim Lincecum was a playoff revelation in relief.

-But just as Cody Ross represented all that was quirky and amazing about the
+But just as Cody Ross represented all that was quirky and amazing about the Giants' 2010 World Series title, Scutaro will forever be remembered as the quiet little clutch player most touched by magic in this run.

 He took the hit from the St. Louis Cardinals' Matt Holliday in the NLCS, he got all those hits, he danced in the rain in Game 7, and he drove in the winning run in the Giants' second World Series title in three years.